 For this tutorial, I will be using Photoshop CS5 (CS3 should work just fine.)

-Step 7: That's all.
-Be sure to save your image and credit the image and resources you've used.
+Step 7: The levels layer should be above all other layers and kept at normal 100%.
+That's all there is to it.
+Be sure to save your new creation and credit the original image and resources you've used.